 Current accounts contain the credit balances on the transaction accounts of credit institutions that are required to hold minimum reserves.
 The latest available interest rate used by the Eurosystem in its tenders for main refinancing operations is applied to the balances held on those accounts within the framework of the reserve requirements.
 Since June 2014, the lower rate of either zero per cent or the ECB's deposit facility rate has been applied to the reserves held in excess of the required minimum reserves.
-At the end of 2017, balance on the current accounts placed with Latvijas Banka was 5 712 980 thousand euro (4 191 147 thousand euro at the end of 2016), including the minimum reserves in the amount of 211.7 million euro (228.9 million euro at the end of 2016).
+At the end of 2017, balance on the current accounts with Latvijas Banka was 5 050 101 thousand euro (5 712 980 thousand euro at the end of 2017), including the minimum reserves in the amount of 156 079 thousand euro (211 742 thousand euro at the end of 2017).